johnkerl/miller/docs/file-formats.rst

 Note that while Miller is a line-at-a-time processor and retains input lines in memory only where necessary (e.g. for sort), pretty-print output requires it to accumulate all input lines (so that it can compute maximum column widths) before producing any output.
 This has two consequences: (a) pretty-print output won't work on ``tail -f`` contexts, where Miller will be waiting for an end-of-file marker which never arrives; (b) pretty-print output for large files is constrained by available machine memory.

+See POKI_PUT_LINK_FOR_PAGE(record-heterogeneity.html)HERE for how Miller handles changes of field names within a single data stream.

 For output only (this isn't supported in the input-scanner as of 5.0.0) you can use ``--barred`` with pprint output format::